filip1/dearmep/client/README.md

 ```

 ### Important Notes
-- Ensure that the page’s URL is whitelisted in the **CORS configuration** of the DearMEP server for successful embedding.
+- Ensure that the page’s URL is allowed in the **CORS configuration** of the DearMEP server for successful embedding (via `api.cors.origins`, see [example-config.yaml](../server/dearmep/example-config.yaml)).
 - If the embedding page uses **Content Security Policy (CSP)** headers, make sure that the DearMEP script is not blocked.

 If DearMEP does not appear on the page, check the browser console and developer tools for errors.

 Alternatively to embedding, the client can also run as a **standalone page**, where the backend provides a simple HTML page containing the client snippet.
+See [Serving Static Files](../server/README.md#serving-static-files-eg-the-client) for details.

 ## Configuration Options